-- Relevant date of a prior document: According to Section 2 (1) (w) of the Act, "priority 7.3 date" has the meaning assigned to it by Section 11.
+- 7.3 Relevant date of a prior document: According to Section 2 (1) (w) of the Act, "priority date" has the meaning assigned to it by Section 11.
 In determining novelty, a prior document should be read as it would have been read by a person skilled in the art on the relevant date of the document.
 An invention will be patentable only if it is new in the light of prior art, or is not anticipated by prior art.
 The prior art includes all information and knowledge relating to the invention, which is available in any publication before the date of priority of the patent application.
-For the purpose of examination, an invention will not be new, if it forms part of the prior art or has entered in public domain.
-For anticipation, such publication must be before the date of priority of the patent application.
+For the purpose of examination, an invention will not be new; if it forms part of the prior art or has entered in public domain.
+For anticipation, such publication must be before the date of priority of the claim under consideration.
 Also, any application for patent filed in India, but published after the date of filing of a subsequent application for patent in India claiming the same subject-matter shall be treated as a prior art (i.e. prior claiming) to the said subsequent application provided that the previous application has earlier priority date.
 The prior art document must be enabling i.e. there should be a clear and unmistakable direction for the invention in the prior art. - 7.4 Implicit disclosure: The lack of novelty must normally be clearly apparent from the explicit teaching of the prior art.
-However, if the said prior art discloses the claimed subject-matter in such implicit manner that it leaves no doubt in the mind of examiner as to the content of the prior art and the practical effect of its teaching, an objection regarding lack of novelty should be raised. - 7.5 Inherent anticipation: Sometimes the prior art may inherently disclose the subject matter of an invention.
-"A patent is invalid for anticipation if a single prior art reference discloses each and every limitation of the claimed invention.
-The prior art reference may anticipate without disclosing a feature of the claimed invention if that missing characteristic is necessarily present, or inherent, in the single anticipating prior art..... it is not necessary that inherent anticipation requires that a person of ordinary skill in the art at the time would have recognized the inherent disclosure.
-But it is necessary that the result is a necessary consequence of what was deliberately intended in the invention".
+However, since the prior art is read through the eyes of the person skilled in the art, the implicit features of a document may also be taken into account for determining novelty.
+Thus, if the person skilled in the art would read a disclosure as including a particular feature without it being specifically mentioned, it would be considered an implicit feature of that disclosure and lack of novelty may be implicit in the sense that, in carrying out the teaching of the prior document, the skilled person would inevitably arrive at a result falling within the terms of the claim.
+Therefore, if the said prior art discloses the claimed subject-matter in such implicit manner that it leaves no doubt in the mind of examiner as to the content of the prior art and the practical effect of its teaching, an objection regarding lack of novelty should be raised. - 7.5 Inherent anticipation: Sometimes the prior art may inherently disclose the subject matter of an invention.
+In one case before the IPAB, it was held that " patent is invalid for anticipation if a single prior art reference discloses each and every limitation of the claimed invention.
+The prior art reference may anticipate without disclosing a feature of the claimed invention if that missing characteristic is necessarily present, or inherent, in the single anticipating prior art.
+It is not necessary that inherent anticipation requires that a person of ordinary skill in the art at the time would have recognized the inherent disclosure.
+But it is necessary that the result is a necessary consequence of what was deliberately intended in the invention"3.